G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

 ## Manage volumes

-The options for managing volumes differ depending on the volume you want to modify: boot or a regular one.
+The options for managing volumes differ depending on the volume you want to modify: boot or regular.

 If you have a large number of volumes, you can also search for volumes by name or UUID values to find the one you need.

 ### Rename a volume

-You can rename both a boot and regular volume:
+You can rename both boot and regular volumes:

 1\.
 In the Gcore Customer Portal, navigate to **Cloud** > **Storage**.

 2\.
-Click the three-dot icon next to the volume you want to rename.
+Click the three dots next to the volume you want to rename.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/volumes/create-and-configure-volumes/three-dot-menu-regular.png" alt="Volumes tab with expanded settings menu" width="80%">

 3\.
-Select **Rename**.
+Click **Rename**.

 4\.
 Enter a new name.